sanyal06/aws-labs-1/SAA-Lab01.md

 Go back to your EC2 instance page.
 You should see your three instances.

-_Did you notice that your MyBastionHost and MyWebServer have got public IPs and public DNS while MyDBServer has not, why?_
+_Did you notice that your MyBastionHost and MyWebAppServer have got public IPs and public DNS while MyDBServer has not, why?_
 _Why are all instances running in the same AZ?_

 Try browsing the public DNS/IP of the web server, does it open?
 Yes, because you have opened the traffic on port 80 from anywhere.
 Ideally it should be open only to the traffic coming from the load balancer, we will do that in next lab.